vivaria/edisonrul.ing/docs/source/cards/g/golden-bamboo-sword.md

 ### Card Rulings

-●If every Bamboo Sword Equip Card you control is removed from field after you activate Golden Bamboo Sword, you will still draw 2 cards.
+*   If every Bamboo Sword Equip Card you control is removed from field after you activate Golden Bamboo Sword, you will still draw 2 cards.